aathal08/NPTEL-login/README.md

 ELIGIBILITY
-- you have to be idiot those who doesn't care of fucking anything
+- you just have to be a idiot those who doesn't care of fucking anything
 - and CHULL to see the result of your friends because LODE JAB MERE LAGE TO DEKHU TO SAHI OR KITNE KE LAGE HAI
 - python installed in your system i suggest use Kali Linux TUM KIDHAR HI SUNNE WALO HO MERI
 - so you can use VSCode also